-Quarantine(d) Conversations is a weekly series of A&H talks and presentations about COVID-19 and related phenomena.
-The program is designed to show how the arts and humanities can provide useful perspectives and frameworks for understanding and addressing the current historical crisis.
-The talks will cover everything from the disease itself to its historical, cultural, social, and experiential dimensions.
-Each one will begin with a significant object (a poem, painting, a city, a mask, an egg carton, etc.) and expand from there.
-This object-based approach will give our public audience a much-needed hook to access the ideas in the talk and potentially discuss and share them with others.
+Quarantine(d) Conversations was a series of A&H talks and presentations about COVID-19 and related phenomena.
+The program showed how the arts and humanities can provide useful perspectives and frameworks for understanding and addressing the current historical crisis.
+The talks covered everything from the disease itself to its historical, cultural, social, and experiential dimensions.
+Each one began with a significant object (a poem, painting, a city, a mask, an egg carton, etc.) and expand from there.
+This object-based approach gave our public audience a much-needed hook to access the ideas in the talk and potentially discuss and share them with others.

-Panelists will include faculty from IU Bloomington, IUPUI, and other experts from around the Hoosier state, chosen in collaboration with Indiana Humanities
+Panelists included faculty from IU Bloomington, IUPUI, and other experts from around the Hoosier state, chosen in collaboration with Indiana Humanities